 During the last 40 odd years, I would look at most pedigrees of horses in Australasia being sold that I thought would sell around $30K or less, so I didn't spend much time on the Premier sales.
 I would then select a couple of horses to see how they would turn out.
 In some sales, I was unable to find one horse in the total catalogue being auctioned that I liked on my line breeding principles.

-Naturally I could list a lot of good horses that I selected but were would be the proof, there are a couple I would like to mention as I had told people about these horses, I selected at the Claudelands yearling sale in 1983 a colt that sold for $11,000, he was named Red Anchor winner of 4 group ones and 3 group two races including the Cox Plate and the Victorian Derby and became Australian horse of the year 1985.
+Naturally, I could list a lot of good horses that I selected but where would be the proof, there are a couple I would like to mention as I had told people about these horses, I selected at the Claudelands yearling sale in 1983 a colt that sold for $11,000, he was named Red Anchor winner of 4 group ones and 3 group two races including the Cox Plate and the Victorian Derby and became Australian horse of the year 1985.
 Red Anchor was sold just 3 days after Harold’s pick Superbrat brother to Bonecrusher was auctioned at the Te Rapa racecourse, I believed I had found a champion as well and so it proved.

 Another was named Makarpura Star, back in 1993 a good friend of mine, the late Dave Steele breeder of group one placed Pure lust called in at work and asked me to go to the Claudelands yearling sale, workload caused me to decline.
 He asked me for my pick of the sale and I said the Native Kingdom colt out of Regency Art, I went over after work and Dave said to me, "give me $375 and you’re in for a quarter", as he had brought the horse for $1500 in conjunction with Gary Hennessy.
 I said to Dave and Gary if I get involved, the colt would have every chance of breaking his leg before he got home!
 Dave ended up pulling out of the colt as well.

-My statement was after the bad luck I had over Christmas with my own yearling colt as well as my new born foal, which I cover in a later article.
-Gary Hennessy, selector and part owner of the stallion Ocean Park, ended up with Makarpura Star to syndicate with first-time owners buying in and the rest is history.
+My statement was after the bad luck I had over Christmas with my own yearling colt as well as my newborn foal, which I cover in a later article.
+Gary Hennessy, selector and part-owner of the stallion Ocean Park, ended up with Makarpura Star to syndicate with first-time owners buying in and the rest is history.
 He became Horse of the year Hong Kong 1995 winner of 4 Group one races. and was honoured to be the first NZ horse to enter the Hong Kong Jockey Club Hall Of Fame.

-He became the only Group one winner by Native Kingdom from over 200 live foals by this sire.
+He became the only Group One winner, by Native Kingdom from over 200 live foals by this sire.

-Therefore moving on nearly 20 years later until Chris Grace appeared on TV in April 2011 and spoke about me being his pedigree advisor for him to purchase the winners of the Group one Manawatu Sires Produce in consecutive years and at this stage they were the only two horses that I had selected for him, Anabandana and Nacho Man which caused more interest on my pedigree principles that I believe creates good thoroughbreds.
+Therefore moving on nearly 20 years later until Chris Grace appeared on TV in April 2011 and spoke about me being his pedigree advisor for him to purchase the winners of the Group One Manawatu Sires Produce in consecutive years and at this stage they were the only two horses that I had selected for him, Anabandana and Nacho Man which caused more interest on my pedigree principles that I believe creates good thoroughbreds.

 NACHO MAN RED ANCHOR